 Damon L. Smith, Extension Field Crops Pathologist, University of Wisconsin-Madison Treating field corn, for grain, with fungicide has become a common practice in the Midwest.
 With so many fungicide programs and formulations, and the re-emergence of yield-limiting corn diseases, like … Continue reading

-Brian Hudelson, Sean Toporek, Ann Joy and Joyce Wu The PDDC receives samples of many plant and soil samples from around the state.
-The following diseases/disorders have been identified at the PDDC from May 16, 2015 through May 22, 2015. … Continue reading
+Brian Hudelson, Sue Lueloff, John Lake and Ann Joy The PDDC receives samples of many plant and soil samples from around the state.
+The following diseases/disorders have been identified at the PDDC from June 30, 2018 through July 6, 2018. … Continue reading

-The 12th issue of the Wisconsin Crop Manager is now available.
+This is the 13th issue of the 25th volume of the Wisconsin Crop Manager and is now available.
 Click on the link below to view this issue.